 Each tutor has the flexibility to teach each group in a way to meet the needs of the individual students.
 There is a Tutors' Committee in the Department, which is a forum to solicit opinions, discuss common problems and coordinate actions on a termly basis.
-The current Chair of the Tutors' Committee is Professor Jonathan Yates.
+The current Chair of the Tutors' Committee is Professor Rob Weatherup.

-13.3 Maths Classes and Materials Options Classes
+13.3.
+Maths Classes and Materials Options Classes

 These classes typically involve groups of 6 to 10 students.
-First and second year students take Maths Classes (currently organised by Dr Jenny Barnes); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
-Third year students take Materials Options classes (co-ordinated by the office of the Deputy Administrator [Academic]); there are normally three classes per 12h lecture course.
+First and second year students take Maths Classes (currently organised by Prof. Jonathan Yates); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
+Third year students take Materials Options classes (co-ordinated by the Education Support Team); there are normally three classes per 12h lecture course.

-13.4 Other Coursework and Final Year Projects
+13.4.
+Other Coursework and Final Year Projects

-- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h, including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module -- typically 100h, including writing the report(s).
+- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Industrial Talks typically 1-1.5 hours for each of two industrial talks and up to 1 hour writing per report - (iii) Business Plan typically 20h writing up time for the Business Plan - (iv) Team Design Project typically 100h, including writing the team report. - (v) Introduction to Materials Modelling module typically 100h, including writing the report. - (vi) Characterisation of Materials or Atomistic Modelling typically 100h, including writing the report. - (vii) Literature-based research module (for 3 year BA (Hons) degree) typically 3, and no more than 4, weeks full-time equivalent effort, including writing the essay.

-13.5 Final year Part II Projects (MEng)
+13.5.
+Final year Part II Projects (MEng)